Geodesic length and shifted weights in first-passage percolation: The models and the main results

 (d) Equations \eqref{lain2.5}, \eqref{gpp3.2}, and positive homogeneity of $\lain$ and $\gly$ show that $\alpha\mapsto\alpha\tsp\gpp(\xi/\alpha)$ is affine for large $\alpha$: \be \alpha\tsp\gpp(\xi/\alpha) = \gly^{(-\eit)}(\xi)+\alpha\eit \quad\text{for $\alpha\ge\aalain{-\eit}(\xi)$.} \ee The reader can recognize this statement as the dual version of $\partial\fppc_\xi(-\eit) =[\, \aalain{-\eit}(\xi),\infty)$ from the theorem above, and an immediate consequence of \eqref{gdiff39}.
 This affine portion of $\alpha\tsp\gpp(\xi/\alpha)$ is visible in both diagrams of Figure \ref{fig:agxa}.

-Identity \eqref{gpp3.4} suggests that, for $\alpha\ge\aalain{-\eit}(\xi)$, the recipe for an optimal path of length approximately $n\alpha$ from $\zevec$ to a point close to $n\xi$ is this: (i) follow the FPP geodesic of the shifted weights $\w^{(-\eit)}$ whose infimum is zero, and (ii) extend the path to length $n\alpha$ by finding and repeating an edge whose weight is close to the minimum $\eit$. \qedex\end{remark}
+Identities \eqref{gpp3.2} and \eqref{gpp3.4} suggest that, for $\alpha\ge\aalain{-\eit}(\xi)$, the recipe for an optimal path of length approximately $n\alpha$ from $\zevec$ to a point close to $n\xi$ is this: shift the weights so that their infimum is zero and take the optimal path for the shifted weights $\w^{(-\eit)}$.
+In particular, once $\alpha$ is above the FPP geodesic length, we can follow the FPP geodesic of the shifted weights $\w^{(-\eit)}$ and extend the path to length $n\alpha$ by finding and repeating an edge whose weight is close to the minimum $\eit$. \qedex\end{remark}